 Kyle Scott MS’13 earned an executive master’s degree in systems engineering and management in spring 2013.
-Kyle, a principle systems engineer with Raytheon, was one of the first students to graduate from the joint program offered by the Erik Jonsson School of Engineering and Computer Science and the Naveen Jindal School of Management.
+Kyle, a principal systems engineer with Raytheon, was one of the first students to graduate from the joint program offered by the Erik Jonsson School of Engineering and Computer Science and the Naveen Jindal School of Management.

 Kyle is married and has five children, four of whom are teenagers.
 He credits his family with supporting him and helping him find time to complete his coursework.